derrick-yu1/4-Bit-CPU/README.md

 6. Accumulator: Register that stores the result of an ALU operation.
 It is positively edge triggered with two control pins
   - La - Load the accumulator from the bus
   - Ea - Output the accumulator onto the bus
 7. ALU: Performs arithmetic and logical operations.
-It has three control pins grouped as a single“Select” control
+It has three control pins grouped as a single “Select” control
   - ALU Select (M2M1M0)
 8. ALU Input Register: Register that holds the data that will be used to perform an operation by the ALU with the content in the accumulator.
 It is positively edge triggered with one control pin
   - Lib - Load IB from the bus